On Feb 2, 2017, at 22:18

 - Medal of Honor winner

-- used rifle to make stretcher
+- Would only use a rifle to improvise a stretcher

 - the true story is even more unbelievable – “truth eclipses fiction”